 Laughter is the best medicine and there are bounteous sources of outrageous humor that only need a little attention to have everyone laughing on the way to restoring our cities, counties, states and America.
 We are in the midst of the greatest transformation and transition in 400 years, if not all of human history.

-Then Brad Owens of the Augusta Today group wrote a City Stink piece questioning added overhead charges on RW Allen LLC’s partial bill to Augusta for the Tee Center y’all were building.
+Then Brad Owens of the Augusta Today Facebook group wrote a City Stink piece questioning added overhead charges on RW Allen, LLC’s partial bill to Augusta for the TEE Center y’all were building.
 The contract said those costs were capped.
 You were incensed and maybe with justification because it wasn’t the final bill.

 You and I had a lot of discussions during the 2012 primary season, but there is one worthy of recounting.
 We reminisced about our frequent childhood gatherings at Uncle Land and Aunt Carols’.
 I told you that, despite having created constructionaudits.com, I stayed out of Augusta because RW Allen had such a presence there that your company was unavoidable.
 A warning was that RWA operated in a cloistered environment of Augusta for decades, building complacency.
 Rising to executive status as you did meant not really knowing what was in the contracts RWA signed, but those would become campaign issues.
 We talked about the one Augusta project that my firm did at Reid Church, where RWA was contractor, doing an admirable job under tough circumstances.
 Finally, we got to how the epidemic of financial corruption decimating my retirement savings forced me to use Augusta as a lab to see if the old skills were still good enough to produce.

-After 2 years of stunning results, that question has been answered.
+After two years of stunning results, that question has been answered.